spoonbobo/spoonbobo/README.md

 ### Hi there 👋
+### Whoami
+My name is Season.
+Having a background in AI, I seek for contributing and improving AIs in optimisation and accelerated computing.
+🔭 I’m currently working on some quantum projects leveraging CUDA Quantum simulation capabilities.

 <!--
 **spoonbobo/spoonbobo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.